parkinsons-toolkit/app-content/pages-content/managing-symptoms/balance-and-falls.md

 They may make recommendations to the Adult Social Care services if this is needed.

-Please see the _Practical Advice_ pages for guidance on daily activities.
+Please see the _Practical Advice_ pages found within the <a href="/learn/living-with-parkinsons" class="internal-link">_Living with Parkinson's_</a> section for guidance on daily activities.

 ### Adult Social Care Services
 - They can assess for extra support, requirements for your home and alarm systems if needed.